-R.1.10 The Office of the Independent Adjudicator for Higher Education (HE)

-- R.1.10.Aln accordance with the Higher Education Act 2004, the University subscribes to the rules and procedures of the Office of the Independent Adjudicator for HE (the OIA).
+- R.1.K The Office of the Independent Adjudicator for Higher Education (HE) - R.1.K.1 In accordance with the Higher Education Act 2004, the University subscribes to the rules and procedures of the Office of the Independent Adjudicator for HE (the OIA).
 The OIA provides an independent scheme for the review of complaints by students against HE institutions at the stage where the internal complaints procedures have been exhausted.
 The OIA's definition of 'complaints' includes complaints about the final decision of an HE institution's disciplinary or appeal body.
-It is open to students of the University of Lincoln to ask the OIA to review a final internal disciplinary or appeal decision. - R.1.11 Programmes subject to these Fitness to Practise Regulations - R.1.11.AMaster of Pharmacy - R.1.11.BThe University reserves the right to add programmes which are subject to the Fitness to Practise Regulations at any time and as appropriate.

-R.2 School of Health and Social Care

-- R.2.1 Cause for Concern Introduction - R.2.1.A When a concern is raised about the conduct, competence or health of a student enrolled on a course leading to the opportunity to register with a statutory regulatory body the Cause for Concern Process will be invoked.
-This assures patient and public safety and provides the student with pastoral and academic support. - R.2.1.B In the event of a severe/critical level of concern, an allegation of impairment of fitness to practise will be formulated by the School's Senior Leadership Team (SSLT).
-A team nominee will subsequently refer the matter to the Head of School who will instigate the formal Fitness to Practise Process. - R.2.1.C A student's fitness to practise may be alleged to be impaired by reason of: - R.2.1.C.i Personal and professional misconduct, including alleged breaches of professional codes of conduct. - R.2.1.C.ii Lack of capability/competence/deficient professional performance. - R.2.1.C.iii A conviction or caution for a criminal offence. - R.2.1.C.iv Physical or mental ill-health. - R.2.1.C.v A determination by a regulatory or licensing body of impairment of fitness to practise. - R.2.1.D These Regulations inform students, University staff and practice partners of the Fitness to Practise Process invoked by the University of Lincoln when a severe/critical concern is upheld by the School's Senior Leadership Team. - R.2.1.E The protection of the public is paramount whilst students are undertaking a programme of study potentially leading to professional registration with a regulatory body.
-These Regulations will support students, University, and placement staff in providing a clear statement of action when impairment of fitness to practise is alleged. - R.2.1.F If a student has omitted (accidently or deliberately) to disclose a DBS check, Occupational Health check or a changed disciplinary status (from any work environment) in accordance with the programme offer, the Fitness to Proceed process will be invoked.
+It is open to students of the University of Lincoln to ask the OIA to review a final internal disciplinary or appeal decision. - R.1.L Programmes subject to these Fitness to Practise Regulations - R.1.L.1 Master of Pharmacy - R.1.L.2 The University reserves the right to add programmes which are subject to the Fitness to Practise Regulations at any time and as appropriate. - R.2 School of Health and Social Care - R.2.A Cause for Concern Introduction - R.2.A.1 When a concern is raised about the conduct, competence or health of a student enrolled on a course leading to the opportunity to register with a statutory regulatory body, or supplementing their registration, the Cause for Concern Process will be invoked.
+This assures patient and public safety and provides the student with pastoral and academic support. - R.2.A.2 In the event of a severe/critical level of concern, an allegation of impairment of fitness to practise will be formulated by the School's Senior Leadership Team (SSLT).
+A team nominee will subsequently refer the matter to the Head of School who will instigate the formal Fitness to Practise Process. - R.2.A.3 A student's fitness to practise may be alleged to be impaired by reason of: - R.2.A.3.i Personal and professional misconduct, including alleged breaches of professional codes of conduct. - R.2.A.3.ii Lack of capability/competence/deficient professional performance. - R.2.A.3.iii A conviction or caution for a criminal offence. - R.2.A.3.iv Physical or mental ill-health. - R.2.A.3.v A determination by a regulatory or licensing body of impairment of fitness to practise. - R.2.A.4 These Regulations inform students, University staff, practice partners, and employers of the Fitness to Practise Process invoked by the University of Lincoln when a severe/critical concern is upheld by the School's Senior Leadership Team. - R.2.A.5 The protection of the public is paramount whilst students are undertaking a programme of study which potentially leads to professional registration with a regulatory body, or is post-registration study where such a principle is paramount.
+These Regulations will support students, University staff, placement staff, and employers in providing a clear statement of action when impairment of fitness to practise is alleged.

+R.2.A.6 If a student has omitted (accidently or deliberately) to disclose a DBS check, Occupational Health check or a changed disciplinary status (from any work environment) in accordance with the programme offer, the Fitness to Proceed process will be invoked.

-R.2.2 Fitness to Practise Introduction
+R.2.B Fitness to Practise Introduction